DISS-IIoT

 IIoT involves the grouping of a set of processes and distributed and heterogeneous systems interacting through different communication modes (Modbus-TCP, OPC-UA, etc.), resulting in a complex system based on multiple layers of functionality, diversity in access (wireless and wired) and concurrency.
 A level of complexity that, obviously, will bring about numerous problems related to security, reliability and availability of critical systems and services, further encouring adversaries to address persistent and advanced attacks (APTs).
 For this reason, the protection of these types of contexts through advanced security services (both at network level and systems) hence becomes prioritary in the field of critical infrastructure protection.

-Therefore, DISS-IIoT has as main objective to explore the inclusion of new security services to discover in real time[1][2] potential security gaps and attacks[3][1] – mainly those related with the monitoring and control of these critical systems .
+Therefore, DISS-IIoT has as goal to explore the inclusion of new security services to discover in real time [1][2] potential security gaps and attacks [3][1] - mainly those related with the monitoring and control of these critical systems .
 For the integration and testing of these services in realistic environments, DISS-IIoT provides a modular and integral test environment (I4Testbed) with support for both present and future challenges in this area.

 References